MikeDev101/cloudlink-omega/backend/docs/protocol.md

 {
 	opcode: 4, // CONFIG_HOST opcode
 	payload: {
-		lobby_id: string // Name of your lobby you want to create
+		lobby_id: string, // Name of your lobby you want to create
-		allow_host_reclaim: bool // False - As soon as you leave, this lobby is destroyed.
+		allow_host_reclaim: bool, // False - As soon as you leave, this lobby is destroyed.
 True - Server or peers will decide who becomes the host.
 Applies to argument allow_peers_to_claim_host.
-		allow_peers_to_claim_host: bool // False - Server will decide the new host.
+		allow_peers_to_claim_host: bool, // False - Server will decide the new host.
 True - Peers will decide who becomes host
-		max_peers: int // set to 0 for unlimited peers
+		max_peers: int, // set to 0 for unlimited peers
+		password: string, // Prevent access to your room with a password.
+Set to an empty string to allow any peer to join.
 	},
 }
 ```